algorand/graviton/README.md

 **STEP 1**.
 Start with a running local node and make note of Algod's port number (for our [standard sandbox](https://github.com/algorand/sandbox) this is `4001`)

 **STEP 2**.
-Set the `ALGOD_PORT` value in [x/testnet.py](https://github.com/algorand/py-algorand-sdk/blob/5faf79ddb56327a0e036ff4e21a39b52535751ae/x/testnet.py#L6) to this port number.
-(The port is set to `60000` by default because [SDK-testing](https://github.com/algorand/algorand-sdk-testing) bootstraps with this setting on Circle and also to avoid conflicting locally with the typical sandbox setup)
+Set the `ALGOD_PORT` value in [tests/clients.py](./tests/clients.py#L7) to this port number.
+(The port is already pre-set to `4001` because [graviton](https://github.com/algorand/graviton)'s CI process uses the standad sandbox)

 ### TEAL Program for Testing: Logic Sig v.
 App

 **STEP 3**.
 Next, you'll need to figure out if your TEAL program should be a Logic Signature or an Application.
-Each of these program _modes_ has its merits, but I won't get into the pros/cons here.
-From a Blackbox Test's perspective, the main difference is how each receives its arguments from the program executor.
+Each of these program _modes_ has its merits, but we won't get into the pros/cons here.
+From a Blackbox Test's perspective, the main difference is how external arguments are handled.
 Logic sigs rely on the [arg opcode](https://developer.algorand.org/docs/get-details/dapps/avm/teal/opcodes/#arg-n) while apps rely on [txna ApplicationArgs i](https://developer.algorand.org/docs/get-details/dapps/avm/teal/opcodes/#txna-f-i).
-In our $`x^2`$ **logic sig** example, you can see on [line 2](https://github.com/algorand/py-algorand-sdk/blob/23c21170cfb19652d5da854e499dca47eabb20e8/x/blackbox/teal/lsig_square.teal#L2) that the `arg` opcode is used.
-Because each argument opcode (`arg` versus `ApplicationArgs`) is exclusive to one mode, any program that takes input will execute succesfully in _one mode only_.
+In our $`x^2`$ **logic sig** example, you can see on [line 2](./tests/teal/lsig_square.teal#L2) that the `arg` opcode is used.
+Because each argument opcode (`arg` versus `ApplicationArgs`) is mode-exclusive, any program that takes input will execute succesfully in _one mode only_.

 **STEP 4**.
 Write the TEAL program that you want to test.
-You can inline the test as described here or follow the approach of `x/blackbox/blackbox_test.py` and save under `x/blackbox/teal`.
+You can inline the test as described here or follow the approach of `./blackbox/blackbox_test.py` and save under `./blackbox/teal`.
 So following the inline appraoch we begin our TEAL Blackbox script with an <a name="teal">inline teal source variable</a>:

 ```python